Duchess Auguste Karoline of Brunswick-Wolfenbüttel: Early life

+Auguste after her marriage; unknown painter.

-Princess Augusta was born in Brunswick, the eldest child of Charles William Ferdinand, Duke of Brunswick and Princess Augusta of Great Britain, the elder sister of George III of the United Kingdom.
+Princess Auguste Karoline was born in Brunswick, the eldest child of Charles William Ferdinand, Duke of Brunswick and Princess Augusta of Great Britain, the elder sister of George III of the United Kingdom.
 She was named in honour of her mother and grandmother.
-Augusta was the eldest of seven children, and her younger sister, Princess Caroline, would marry the future George IV of the United Kingdom.
+Auguste Karoline was the eldest of seven children, and her younger sister, Princess Caroline, would marry the future George IV of the United Kingdom.

 Marriage

-On 15 October 1780, at the age of 15, Augusta was married in Brunswick to Duke Frederick of Württemberg, eldest son of Duke Frederick Eugene, himself the youngest brother of the reigning Charles Eugene, Duke of Württemberg.
+On 15 October 1780, at the age of 15, Auguste Karoline was married in Brunswick to Duke Frederick of Württemberg, eldest son of Duke Frederick Eugene, himself the youngest brother of the reigning Charles Eugene, Duke of Württemberg.
 As neither the reigning Duke nor the middle brother had any sons, Frederick's father and then Frederick himself were expected to succeed in time as Duke of Württemberg.